naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

         yield
 ```

-- We begin by starting [LocalStack](https://www.localstack.cloud/) and Postgres containers using Testcontainers.
+- We begin by starting [Floci](https://floci.io/) and Postgres containers using Testcontainers.
-- We mock `app.aws` module so that our test uses LocalStack emulated AWS services, such as S3 and SecretsManager.
+- We mock `app.aws` module so that our test uses Floci emulated AWS services, such as S3 and SecretsManager.
 (You can find the details about `mock_module` function in an earlier post [here](/post/2025/05/31/how-to-mock-a-module-import-in-python/).)
 - Next, we set the required environment variables, some of which use the properties of the `PostgresContainer`.
 We also store a secret in SecretsManager to hold the database password.
 - This is enough to mock the configuration, and allow us to import it.
 - We also create an S3 bucket and a database table, both of which we'll use later in our test.